 COMMUNITY SERVICES/NETWORK SERVICES/PLANNING AND ENVIRONMENTAL SERVICES

-As part of the development of the 2015-25 Hauraki Long Term Plan being undertaken by the Strategic Planning Department a report and table (Appendix A) was presented which detailed the progress of actions assigned to staff for follow up to date.
+As part of the development of the 2015-25 Hauraki Long Term Plan being undertaken by the Strategic Planning Department, a report and table were presented detailing the progress of actions assigned to staff for follow up.

 THAT the report be received.